Azure/mcp-center/README.md

 # <img src="media/apic-icon.svg" alt="Azure API Center" height="48" style="vertical-align: middle; margin-right: 12px;"> Welcome to MCP Center

-[MCP Center](https://aka.ms/mcp-center) serves as a showacse illustrating how Azure customers can build their own **enterprise-ready MCP registry**.
+[MCP Center](https://aka.ms/mcp-center) serves as a showcase illustrating how Azure customers can build their own **enterprise-ready MCP registry**.
 It's important to understand that this is **not a public registry**; rather, it's a curated collection of MCP servers designed to inspire and guide our customers.

 ![MCP Center](media/mcpcenter.jpg)